(pictured: Student Government)

 Academic Challenge Bowl – Are you good at Trivial Pursuit?
 Do you like to be challenged with general knowledge questions?
 If so, this is the club for you.
-Working with a team of classmates, you compete against other schools in this activity modelled after the College Quiz Bowl.
+Working with a team of classmates, you compete against other schools in this activity modeled after the College Quiz Bowl.
 Graduates can go on to join their high school Masterminds teams.

 Band – Band is for any student who plays a musical instrument and would like to take part in the school performances.
 Students must be enrolled in the band class to take part in band.

 Bookstore Club – Students will help select the items we sell, determine the prices of these items, and take inventory.
 They will also have the opportunity to sell these items on our club cart at lunch.
 It’s a fun beginning retail experience.

 Choir – Choir is for any student interested in singing in the chorus.
 Students in choir must participate in school performances and be enrolled in the choir class.